Mastering the Slope-Intercept Form of a Line: A thorough look

 Point-Slope Form to Slope-Intercept Form: Similar to the above, solve the equation for y.
 The point-slope form already gives you the slope; simply substitute the point coordinates to find the y-intercept.

-Understanding these conversions allows you to leverage the strengths of each form depending on the specific problem you are tackling.
+Understanding these conversions allows you to make use of the strengths of each form depending on the specific problem you are tackling Worth keeping that in mind.
+Still holds up..

 Applications of the Slope-Intercept Form